The $f$-Divergence Reinforcement Learning Framework: Supplementary Materials

 For the implementation of FRL, we refer to the A2C algorithms achievement by Stable-baseline3.
 For fairness, we keep the same hyper-parameters to A2C implementations.
 For each experiment, we perform 10 million time steps for training.
 There are 5 agents carried out simultaneously for each seed, and each agent utilizes 8 steps return for the policy gradient estimation.
 Each experiment runs with 5 different random seeds, and all the curves are averaged by 5 random seeds.

 The network of feature extraction used a convolutional layer with 32 filters of size $8 \times 8$ with stride 4, followed by a convolutional layer with 64 filters of size $4 \times 4$ with stride 2, followed by a convolutional layer with 64 filters of size $4 \times 4$ with stride 1, followed by a fully-connected layer with 512 hidden units.
 All four hidden layers are followed by ReLU activation function.
 Because the input of $Q$ network is only state, the $Q$ network and policy network share the feature extraction network.
 The $Q$ network has a single linear output unit for each action meaning the action value.
 The policy network is a softmax output representing the probability of selecting the action.
 All experiments use a discount of $ \gamma = 0.99$ and an RMSProp \cite{rmsprop} optimizer decay parameter = $0.99$ with learning rate = $0.0007$.
 The detail description about our hyper-parameters are presented in Table \ref{table:hyper-parameters}.
-We summarize the FRL algorithm on Algorithm \ref{alg:training process}.
+We summarize the FRL algorithm with $f(x) = \frac{1}{2}(x-1)^2$ on Algorithm \ref{alg:training process}.
+One may extend FRL framework for other proper, convex, lower semi-continuous $f$ function.